freenas/freenas-docs/userguide/support.rst

 * `Turkish - Türkçe
   <http://forums.freenas.org/forumdisplay.php?36-Turkish-T%FCrk%E7e>`_

-If you wish to ask a question on the forum, you will need to click the "Sign Up Now!" link to create an account and login using that account.
+If you wish to ask a question on the forum, click the "Sign Up Now!" link to create an account and log in using that account.

-When asking a question on the forum, it is important that you:
+When asking a question on the forum, it is important to:

 * First check to see if the question has already been asked.
-If you find a similar question, do not create a new thread.
+If a similar question exists, do not create a new thread.
 Instead use the "Reply" link at the bottom of the post to add your comments to the existing thread.

 * Review the available categories to see which one is most closely related to your question.
 Click on that category and use the "Post New Thread" button to open the editor.
-After typing your post and before you click the "Create Thread" button, make sure the "Watch this thread..." box is checked.
-If you want to be notified by email, also check the "and receive email notifications" box.
-That way you will be notified whenever anyone answers your question.
+After typing your post and before clicking the "Create Thread" button, make sure the "Watch this thread..." box is checked.
+To be notified by email, also check the "and receive email notifications" box.
+You will be notified whenever anyone answers your question.

 .. index:: IRC